CrowdHailer/eyg-lang/NOTES.md

 - [x] Drag a line from the let statement
 - [x] Fix the netlify deploy step
 - [ ] pass an io/console into each program so you can see the output of running them
+- [x] Escape in draft mode should be cancel changes not commit changes
 - [ ] hard coded providers
 - [ ] Step in on Tagged Unit -> Tagged Tuple
 - [ ] Pin type, click and bump constraints to top